ppy/osu-web/resources/views/docs/_websocket_events.md

 Sent when a notification has been read.

 <aside class="notice">
-  This event does not use the `data` property for payload.
+  This event does not use the <code>data</code> property for payload.
 </aside>

 TODO: `ids` should be moved to `data` to match other events.